mforcer/Intercom-WHMCS-Module/README.md

 # WHMCS Intercom Integration (Addon Module for WHMCS)

+No longer being actively developed.

+We have been busy launching a new project and after trying out several live chat / lead gen solutions we have decided to move away from Intercom and focus our efforts elsewhere.

+This repo will remain active for anyone who would still like to use it or develop it further - We would love to hear from any individuals looking to continue development.

+Looking for another solution, try: [CMS Based](https://cmsbased.net/whmcs-addons/intercom/)

+We may look at it again in the future.

+### About

 Intercom Addon Module integrates Intercom.io customer platform into WHMCS without altering any WHMCS core code.

 This module will automatically feed the following fields into the Intercom system: